 You can understand better by reviewing this ODM OEM illustration:

-What Does ODM Mean?
+What Does ODM Stand for?

 ODM stands for Original design manufacturing, and it’s a type of contract manufacturing process.
 There is a contrast between OEM vs ODM, but the scope of ODM is broader.
 With that said, OEMs are responsible for manufacturing processes while ODM majors in product development services and other product lifecycle services.
 The scope of these services depends on the capacity of ODMs.